 Care of Earligrande Peaches

 This is a great variety to grow if you live in the right type of environment.
 Earligrande peach care is easier than caring for some other types of peach trees and is self-fertile.
 You will get fruit without having an additional peach tree nearby for pollination.
-The tree is not small, growing up and out to about 20 to 25 feet (6 to 7.6 meters), but with the need for just one tree it works in many yards.
+The tree is not small, growing up and out to about 20 to 25 feet (6-7.5 m.), but with the need for just one tree it works in many yards.

 Your Earligrande tree will need enough space to grow, plenty of direct sunlight, and well-drained soil.
 You may need to fertilize the tree regularly, but check the quality of your soil first.
 Watering in the first growing season is important to help the tree establish good roots.
 Later, you will only need to water occasionally.
 This tree only has moderate water needs.